davidvonthenen/mcp-simple/README.md

 - There is no retrieval-augmented generation pipeline—responses rely on the LLM and any MCP tools it calls during the conversation.
 - Streaming responses are supported when `stream: true` is supplied in the payload.
-- The mock news server logs requests and provides deterministic sample articles for experimentation with MCP.
+- The SEC filings server requires valid `FINNHUB_API_KEY` and `ALPHAVANTAGE_API_KEY` credentials in the environment to service requests.